 One of the primary advantages of variance is that it treats all deviations from the mean of the data set in the same way, regardless of direction.

-This ensures that the squared deviations cannot sum to zero, which would result in giving the appearance that there was no variability in the data set at all.
+This prevents the squared deviations from summing to zero, which would otherwise suggest no variability in the data set.

 One of the most commonly discussed disadvantages of variance is that it gives added weight to numbers that are far from the mean, or outliers.
-Squaring these numbers can at times result in skewed interpretations of the data set as a whole.
+Squaring these deviations can sometimes skew the interpretation of the data.

 What is Covariance?